We have written the BEST from the beautiful landscape of Zealand for you.

 Coromandel is a peninsula located on the northeastern tip of the North Island.
 The national park of the same name covers most of the peninsula.
 There are many attractions that attract visitors from all over the world.
 Why is it?
 The peninsula is very mountainous, reaching its peak means going through hundreds of serpentines up and down.
 The reward, however, is beautiful original nature, beautiful rocky shores and views of the blue sea.

-Turists come here to visit Cathedral Cove, Hot Water Beach and other natural features.
-However, the amazing atmosphere of the towns of Coromandel and Whitiang awaits them.
+Tourists come here to visit Cathedral Cove, Hot Water Beach and other natural features.
+However, the amazing atmosphere of the towns of Coromandel and Whitianga awaits them.

 Hot Water Beach is a beach on the shores of the peninsula, but it also offers the opportunity to warm your body in hot water, even if it is cold outside.
 There are hot springs under the beach, so after low tide, visitors dig wide pools in the sand, which will soon be filled with warm water.
 Warm thermal water springs from below, it is often too hot.
 Therefore, it is good to cool it with seawater.